 Public Health Impact

 Completion of scale-up and regulatory-compliant manufacturing of RLIP76-LyoPLmay enable Terapio to file a Biologics License Application with the FDA and provide HHS with a licensed RCM product for the Strategic National Stockpile that can be administered at least 24 hours after radiation exposure for the treatment of ARS.

-Preclinical data did not warrant filing the Investigational New Drug application because efficacy data could not be reproduced with the non-GMP (Good Manufacturing Practice) drug product.
+BrIDGs program scientists completed process development, synthesis of non-GMP (Good Manufacturing Practice) drug substance, and manufacture of non-GMP drug product.
+Preclinical data did not warrant filing the Investigational New Drug application because efficacy data could not be reproduced with the non-GMP drug product.
 Work on this project is complete.